genepi-regensburg/gxage/README.md

 # GxAge evaluation

-This ecf script allows to evaluate genome-wide GxAge summary stats using the R package Easy2 (accesible at www.genepi-regenburg.de/easy2)
+This ecf script allows to evaluate genome-wide GxAge summary stats (as obtained by regenie interaction testing) using the R package Easy2 (accesible at www.genepi-regensburg.de/software)

 ## Features
 Workflow: